 Mediation involves a mindset of collaboration.
 If you are unable to come to terms on your own, you’ll want to know that it will cost you more in the end.
 If you’re aware that your partner is difficult and absolutely unwilling to compromise, efforts at mediation may not be worth the money.
 In most cases, however, mediation is a great way for a couple to avoid the huge cost of a trial.

-Contact experienced family law attorney Jessica L. Sterle at (218) 722-2655 to schedule a consultation to discuss custody or parenting time issues.
+Contact experienced family law attorney Jessica L. Sterle at (218) 722-2655 to schedule a consultation to discuss the divorce process, custody, or parenting time issues.